Business Units are attributes associated with facilities within Sospes that can be organized hierarchically.

 - Start by creating two business units, North America and Europe.
 You will continue to build out the remaining units under these two main business units.

-- Below the North America business unit, you want to differentiate further between the sales and development sites.
+- Below the North American business unit, you want to differentiate further between the sales and development sites.
 To accomplish this, create those as branch/child business units underneath North America.

 - Then let's say you want to create a subset of Europe for Spain and then beneath that you create another business unit beneath Spain called Customer Success.

-Once you have your Business Units created and Facilities associated with them, you are then ready to configure user's roles to be associated with specific Business Units.
-Specifically, the Safety Professional, HR and Management roles can be associated with any business unit in your organization.
+Once you have your Business Units created and Facilities associated with them, you are then ready to configure the user's roles to be associated with specific Business Units.
+Specifically, the Safety Professional, HR, and Management roles can be associated with any business unit in your organization.

 Carrying on our example from above, let's say you want to give a user the Safety Professional role but want them to see only submitted reports from the Denver facility.
 To set that up, you will need to make them a Safety Professional for the Sales Business Unit.
 Since the Denver facility is the only facility associated with the Sales Business Unit, they would only see reports relating to Denver.
-See image below that illustrations that.
+See the image below that illustrates this.

 Now let's say you want a user to have access to data from all North American sites.
 To configure that, set them as a Safety Professional for the North American Business Unit.
-This will give them access to reports relating to the Tulsa Office, Denver, Louisville Site and Wewatta site because they all roll up into the North America Business Unit.
-See image below that illustrations that.
+This will give them access to reports relating to the Tulsa Office, Denver, Louisville Site, and Wewatta site because they all roll up into the North America Business Unit.
+See the image below that illustrates that.

 Assigning roles and associated Business Units can only be configured by users with the Admin role.
-If you have the Admin role, just navigate to the Admin menu on go.sospes.com and select Users.
-Then from the Users page, select the person's profile who you wish to adjust and use the Roles control box on the top right corner of their profile.
+If you have the Admin role, navigate to the Admin menu in Sospes and select Users.
+From the Users page, select the user's profile whom you wish to adjust and use the Roles control box on the top right corner of their profile.